-The Environmental Coordination Committee (Table A-1) met seven times during the 2015 reporting period.
+The Environmental Coordination Committee (Table A-1) met six times during the 2017 reporting period.
 The meetings were facilitated by PacifiCorp's environmental coordinator, Mark Stenberg.
-ECC members conducted field reviews of potential conservation properties five times during 2015 and made six consensus decisions via email.
+ECC members conducted field reviews of potential conservation properties three times during 2017 and also took part in a float tour of Gentile reach of the Bear River.
+In between regular meetings, the ECC made six consensus decisions via email.
 A summary of the ECC's activities is provided in Section 2.0.
-ECC meetings are expected to continue approximately every other month in 2016, or more frequently as determined by the ECC and PacifiCorp's environmental coordinator.
+ECC meetings are expected to continue approximately every other month in 2018, or more frequently as determined by the ECC and PacifiCorp's environmental coordinator.